-Review Manager: The Review Manager (RevMan) is the software tool used for preparing and maintaining Cochrane Reviews.
+- Review Manager: The Review Manager (RevMan) is the software tool used for conducting and writing Cochrane Reviews.

 Commercial Stand-Alone Packages

-Comprehensive Meta-Analysis: User-friendly commercial software package developed by Michael Borenstein (and others) for conducting meta-analyses.
+- Comprehensive Meta-Analysis: A user-friendly commercial software package developed by Michael Borenstein (and others) for conducting meta-analyses.

 Add-Ins for Commercial Packages

-David Wilson: In connection with the book Practical Meta-analysis, David Wilson has written a number of macros for conducting meta-analyses in SPSS, Stata, and SAS.
+- David Wilson: In connection with the book Practical Meta-analysis, David Wilson has written a number of macros for conducting meta-analyses in SPSS and Stata.
 The macros are available for free.

 - MIX: MIX 2.0 is an add-in for performing meta-analyses in Excel.
 An evaluation version is available for free (but only works with the built-in datasets).